kubernetes/website/content/en/docs/concepts/storage/storage-classes.md

 * `pool`: The name of the StorageOS distributed capacity pool to provision the volume from.
 Uses the `default` pool which is normally present if not specified.
 * `description`: The description to assign to volumes that were created dynamically.
-  All volume descriptions will be the same for the StorageClass, but different Storage Classes can be used to allow descriptions for different use cases.
+  All volume descriptions will be the same for the storage class, but different storage classes can be used to allow descriptions for different use cases.
   Defaults to `Kubernetes volume`.
 * `fsType`: The default filesystem type to request.
 Note that user-defined rules within StorageOS may override this value.
 Defaults to `ext4`.